 - Design features of the best hiking pants for women

-- The 5 best hiking pants for women
+Summary of hiking pants and leggings for women

 But before you get stuck in, here’s a quick overview of what your options are:

 Disclaimer: We use affiliate links and may receive a small commission on purchases.

 |Product||Type||Best suited to||Cost|

 |Sprayway Escape Slim Pants||Full length pants||Three season hiking and climbing||$|

 |prAna Halle Pant||Roll-up pants||Three season hiking and climbing||$$|

 |Outdoor Research Ferrosi Pants||Full length pants||Three season hiking||$$|

 |Jack Wolfskin Activate Pants||Full length pants||Three season hiking and climbing||$$|